dnsimple/dnsimple-support/content/articles/dns_record_normalization_and_validation.markdown

 ## TXT records

+TXT records are used to provide the ability to associate text with a zone to meet a wide range of purposes.

 TL;DR: The content must be wrapped in `"`, and inner `"` must be escaped with `\"` (we will do it for you if needed).
 Text wrapped in `"` can't be longer than 255 (including the `"` characters), but you can concatenate all longer TXT records.

 ### Validations